 An example for a YA novel like The Sun Is Also a Star by Nicola Yoon might be:

 Two teens from very different cultures and with very different priorities collide as one of them is about to be deported, and have to decide whether to give love a chance.

 Now, one thing you might notice is that both of these loglines are open-ended.
 What happens to Mr. Tiger’s friends?
 What effect does going wild have on everyone?
 Do the teens give love a chance?
 Does the character get deported?

 For a query letter hook, this can be desirable.
 It creates some tension and invites the agent or publisher to keep reading.
 Normally, the hook or logline belongs at the very top of the query letter.
 But then what?
 Do you fill in the blanks with the rest of the letter?
+(Check out this query letter template.)
 Here, my opinion flies in the face of some other thought leaders on the topic, like the wonderful Jane Friedman.

 She says that you should tease and avoid revealing your ending in the query.
 I say, if you’ve engineered an amazing plot, let’s see it.
 An agent wants to know if you can tell a story, and whether it’s a story that has enough substance and excitement behind it.

 The rest of the query letter will expand on your story.
 Who are the characters?
 What is the main thrust of the plot, including the biggest three or four plot points?
 Even a picture book query letter could go into more detail than what I’ve mentioned above.

 I argue that your query letter hook involves more information, not less.
 If you leave agents and publishers hanging with a rhetorical question, for example, by ending your Mr. Tiger Goes Wild and The Sun Is Also a Star query letters this way: